osimon81/SqueakR/README.md

 -   The [`SqueakR`](https://cran.r-project.org/package=SqueakR "SqueakR Website on CRAN") package itself, and documentation describing its functions, on CRAN.

+-   The [SqueakR On Swirl](https://github.com/osimon81/SqueakR-On-Swirl) course GitHub repository.
+Installing this course will teach you how to use SqueakR within R itself!

 ## Contact

 If you have any questions that cannot be answered through any of these ways, feel free to contact me at [simon.ogundare\@columbia.edu](mailto:simon.ogundare@columbia.edu), and I'll get back to you as soon as possible.